wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 **Task 3: Get the Role ARN**

 1. On the **Roles** page, click the newly created role.
 1. Copy the **ARN** value, so that you can use it when you configure your AWS integration.
-See [Set up and AWS Integration](#set-up-an-aws-integration).
+See Step 5 in [Set up an AWS Integration](#set-up-an-aws-integration).

 <a name="CLI"></a>
 <p><span style="font-size: medium; font-weight: 800">CLI Method</span></p>